 This section provides a bird-eye view of the whole model we used.
 To make it very intuitive to understand, we have used one sample review through which we journey through the whole model.

 Data is one of the most important aspects of any machine learning problem.
 The review text that we extracted from the AMAZON had a lot of unclean data, so we created a cleaning script for the dataset.
 It removed unnecessary characters, hyperlinks, symbols, excess spaces, and other patterns of text that could not be processed by our system.
 From the cleaned dataset, we extracted the review text description for our analysis.

 The objective of this step was to extract instances of product aspects and modifiers that express the opinion about a particular aspect.
-We used Python’s spaCy, NLTK, ABSA extracts the aspects, and there respected sentiment.
-The output of this step was a list of such nouns with there respected sentiment and review.
+We used Python’s spaCy, NLTK, ABSA extracts the aspects, and their respected sentiment.
+The output of this step was a list of such nouns with their respected sentiment and review.

 Quick Overview of Dashboard